Shreeramghimire/Norwegian_Salmon_Lice_Data_Book/README.md

 Wild salmon and sea trout populations act as natural reservoirs for lice, with farms near major salmon rivers experiencing higher exposure and persistence.

 ### Methodology
-- Created database of 40 major salmon rivers with documented wild populations
+- Created a database of 40 major salmon rivers with documented wild populations

 - Included salmon index (0-100) based on population size